plz/E-Series-Graphite-Grafana/README.md

 proxy, and collect performance metrics from a E-Series Storage Appliance.

-It's also possible to use the tool to monitor E-Series systems that run SANtricity System Manager (E2800), that is the embedded management application & REST Api.
+It's also possible to use the tool to monitor E-Series systems that run SANtricity System Manager (E2800), that is the embedded management application & REST API.

-You can also use the Grafana Dashboard provided to visualize the collected metrics.
+You can also use the Grafana Dashboards provided to visualize the collected metrics.

 Data Collection
 --------------------------------------------------------------------------------
 * `graphite-collector/eseries-metrics-collector.pl` - Script that will connect
-   to the web proxy or the embedded rest api (e2800) and collect data, and pushes it to graphite.
+   to the netapp webproxy or the embedded rest API (e2800) collect data, and push it to graphite.
 You might need a functioning web proxy as pre-requisite.

 The collection script has been running on several Linux Systems with the following specs:

-* CentOS release 6.8 (Final)
+* CentOS release 7.5.1804
 * Perl v5.18.2
-* Santricity Web Services Proxy 2.0 (02.00.7000.0004)
+* Santricity Web Services Proxy 2.1 (02.10.7000.0008)
 * Grafana 4.1.1
-* SANtricity 11.30 on Embedded versions (e2800)
+* SANtricity 11.40.2 on Embedded versions (e2800)

 Data Visualization
 --------------------------------------------------------------------------------